 Advances in instrument design and sensitivity accompanied by the development of user friendly software have made reliable and accurate ITC measurements by non-specialists possible, thus expanding the range of biological interactions studied by calorimetric methods.
 The VP-ITC has a temperature range of 2 to 80 °C. Affinity constants from 100 to ~109 M-1 can be directly measurable by ITC with even higher affinities possible through competition assays.
 In addition to the normal mode of operation, the current instrument is capable of the single-injection method (SIM), which can facilitate higher throughput.
+The sample cell requires about 1.8 mL to fill, and the injection syringe about 300 µL.
 Software is available for the measurement and interpretation of kinetic studies as well as binding measurements.